How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each g of gel contains 10 mg of clindamycin and 50 mg of benzoyl peroxide.
-Nonmedicinal ingredients: carbomer homopolymer, dimethicone, disodium lauryl sulfosuccinate, edetate disodium, glycerin, silicon dioxide, methylparaben, poloxamer, purified water, and sodium hydroxide.
+Each 1 g of gel contains 10 mg of clindamycin and 30 mg benzoyl peroxide.
+Nonmedicinal ingredients: carbomer homopolymer, dimethicone, disodium lauryl sulfosuccinate, edetate disodium, glycerin, silicon dioxide, poloxamer, purified water, and sodium hydroxide.

 How should I use this medication?

-Clindamycin - benzoyl peroxide should be applied to the affected skin areas once daily before bedtime, after the skin has been washed, rinsed with warm water, and gently patted dry.
+Clindamycin - benzoyl peroxide should be applied to the affected skin areas once daily before bedtime.
+Wash your skin, rinse with warm water, gently pat dry, and then apply the medication.
 Avoid contact with eyes, nostrils, mouth, and sensitive skin.
 If contact does occur, rinse with plenty of cool tap water.
 Wash your hands before and after using this medication.